bibigon812/bibigon812-quagga/README.md

 #### quagga::ospf

 - `config_file`: configuration file if the OSPF service.
-- `config_file_manage`: enable the management of the OSPF service setting file.
+- `config_file_manage`: enable management of the OSPF service setting file.
 - `service_name`: the name of the OSPF service.
 - `service_enable`: enable the OSPF service.
-- `service_manage`: enable the management of the OSPF service.
+- `service_manage`: enable management of the OSPF service.
 - `service_ensure`: the state of the OSPF Service.
 - `service_opts`: service start options.
 - `router`: OSPF router options.
 See the type `quagga_ospf_router`.